 We do not hold students back when they are mainstream ready.
-In 2021 we oversaw the successful transition of two JVS students back to larger mainstream school settings, and one senior student commenced part-time employment.
+In 2022 we oversaw the successful transition of one JVS student back to larger mainstream school settings, and one senior student transitioned to SLES Disability Employment Program.

 ~ 11 ~ Enrolment policies and characteristics of the student body